cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 This design introduces two new Pebble write operations: `RangeSet` and `RangeUnset`.
-Internally, these operations are represented as keys with `RANGESET` and `RANGEUNSET` key kinds stored within the same sstables as point keys, but in different blocks.
+Internally, these operations are represented as keys with `RANGESET` and `RANGEUNSET` key kinds.
+These keys are stored within 'range key' blocks within same sstables as point keys.
+The 'range key' blocks hold both `RANGESET` and `RANGEUNSET` keys, but are separate from the blocks holding ordinary point keys.
 Within the memtables, these keys are stored in a separate skip list.

 - `RangeSet([k1,k2), @suffix, value)` is encoded as a `k1.RANGESET` key with a value encoding the tuple `(k2,@suffix,value)`.